EfraimLA/city_suggestions/README.md

 **Examples**

-Using curl to testing the REST Endpoint
+Using curl to test the REST Endpoint

 Get suggestions only with the name of the city